Eric Lee (footballer)

-Eric George Lee (18 October 1922 – 2012) was an English professional footballer who played as a defender.
+Eric George Lee (18 October 1922 – June 1999) was an English professional footballer who played as a defender.
 He has made the fourth most Football League appearances for Chester, with 363 such appearances made from 1946 to 1957.
 He also played for Great Britain at the 1948 Summer Olympics.
-Eric is father to hockey player and coach Peter John Lee.
+Eric was the father to hockey player and coach Peter John Lee.

 Playing career

 Lee was recruited by his hometown club of Chester from local amateur football, becoming part of the first team during 1945–46 the final season of wartime league formats.

 When Football League action resumed in August 1946, Lee was a regular in the first team side and his performances prompted a call up for the England amateur side against their Welsh counterparts.
 He missed much of the following season due to his teacher training course at Loughborough College but returned to the first team ranks in 1948–49 and remained a regular in the number five shirt until his final season of 1956–57.
 He retired at the end of the season, with his final appearance coming in a 2–0 win over Barrow on 29 April 1957.

 Lee had enjoyed a benefit match between Chester and a Liverpool XI at Sealand Road on 30 April 1952, and played in four Welsh Cup finals.
 He left the club as their Football League record appearance holder, subsequently beaten by Ray Gill, Ron Hughes and Trevor Storton, but remains the highest Chester-born player in the club's appearance list.